 In the 1950s, the Federal government strongly incentivized urban freeway construction by covering 90% of the costs.
-Interstate 10 construction commenced above North Claiborne Avenue at this time to increase access in the Central Business District.
+Interstate-10’s construction commenced above North Claiborne Avenue at this time to increase access in the Central Business District.
 Robert Moses proposed the Vieux Carré Riverfront Expressway through the French Quarter following the completion of Interstate-10 to enhance the accessibility of the area.
 The French Quarter proposal was stopped by preservationists after a long-fought battle persuading the federal government to withhold funding.
-Unfortunately, citizens located along North Claiborne Avenue, some of the oldest African American neighborhoods in the country, did not have the resources or political power to prevent the Interstate 10 expressway from moving forward.
+Unfortunately, citizens located along North Claiborne Avenue, some of the oldest African American neighborhoods in the country, did not have the resources or political power to prevent the I-10/Claiborne Expressway from moving forward.

 The oak trees lining Claiborne Avenue were removed (most supposedly relocated to other parts of town), along with clearing 500 homes to prepare for the highway that opened in 1968, permanently changing the once actively green streetscape with concrete.
 Soon afterward, the business district quickly declined and the quality of life of neighborhood residents dropped as their neighborhood center disintegrated.

 Following Hurricane Katrina and the subsequent rebuilding efforts, the call became prominent to rethink the I-10 elevated expressway's role for the North Claiborne Corridor and City at large.
 Already at or beyond its designed lifespan of 40 years, the structure also endured damage sustained from the hurricane, making a highway removal decision vital and urgent.
-New Orleans is taking an active approach during the Katrina rebuilding process.
 The community design charrettes held by the United New Orleans Plan and NOLA Master Plan groups encouraged residents to voice their hopes of what they wish to achieve within their community.
-Both plans called for traffic and environmental impact studies and feasibility reports of removing the inner-city portion of the Interstate 10 elevated expressway.
+Both plans called for traffic and environmental impact studies and feasibility reports of removing the inner-city portion of the Interstate-10 elevated expressway.
 The findings from these products would provide feasibility and cost estimates for various alternatives within the corridor.
-Particularly along North Claiborne Avenue, residents are hoping to unveil the potential hidden behind the concrete pillars of I-10.
-The Master Plan is expected to be adopted by City Council and become the official plan, giving the City force of law.
+Particularly along North Claiborne Avenue, residents were hoping to unveil the potential hidden behind the concrete pillars of I-10.

 "Big Uneasy Street: The History of Claiborne Avenue" - John T. Magill, Louisiana Cultural Vistas Magazine